 This question shows the candidate understands your product and is keen on having a strong, qualified pipeline of potential customers.

-Selling to everyone and anyone — especially if a salesperson the prospect isn’t a fit — is a recipe for disaster.
+What to listen for: Selling to everyone and anyone is a recipe for disaster.
 Make sure your candidate is comfortable turning business away if the potential customer isn’t a good match.

 18. Have you ever had a losing streak?
-How did you turn it around?
+If so, how did you turn it around?

 20. Describe a time when you had a difficult prospect and how you handled that situation to win the sale.